panhypersebastos/winter_predictor/README_GHCN_MONTHLY.md

 **Goal**: Load and update the GHCN station data at the monthly time scale.

-The station data is sourced and ingested into MongoDB using the code in `pred/01_ghcn_monthly_feed.py`.
+The station data is sourced and ingested into MongoDB using the code in `scripts/01_ghcn_monthly_feed.py`.
 It updates the station data to the latest state.
-If necessary, the class can be tested in `dev/ghcn_monthly_class_test.ipynb`.
-The notebook `dev/ghcn_monthly_data.ipynb` once served as a preliminary sketch of the feed.

-Collection created in MongoDB:

-* Database name: __GHCNM__
-* Station collection: __stations__

 ## DATA SOURCE